Shnaikat/SENG969-Project-Team1/README.md

 # SENG969-Project-Team1
-// This repo represents the src code for Assignmet3 for SENG696 course
+// This repo represents the src code for Assignmet3/ SENG696 course